 Types of Real Estate Investor Financing

-Below are definitions for the most common types of financing available for real estate investment properties:
+Everything you need to know about the most common types of Real Estate Investor Financing available for real estate investment properties:

 Bank Loans: Real estate investing bank loans typically have a duration of between 15 and 30 years for residential loans, or 10 to 15 years for commercial loans.
 You’ll need good credit (or know someone that does and will co-sign with you) and be able to show that you can repay the principal and interest to qualify for a bank loan.